Harold Melvin & the Blue Notes: Philadelphia International success and Pendergrass Years

-A 1976 remake of "Don't Leave Me This Way" by Motown artist Thelma Houston was a number-one hit on the US pop chart.
+In 1976 Gamble and Huff's "Don't Leave Me This Way" (soon to be covered by Motown artist Thelma Houston) was a number-one hit on the US pop chart.
 The Blue Notes' version on the album, Wake Up Everybody, was not released as a single in the US at the time, but proved to be the group's biggest hit in the UK (number 5) when released there as a single in 1977.
 The track was finally issued as a single in the US on 12-inch in 1979, coupled with "Bad Luck".
 The group recorded four albums with Gamble & Huff, all of them going gold (over 500,000 copies), according to RIAA, including To Be True (number 26, Billboard Top 40 albums) and Wake Up Everybody (number 9), both in 1975.
 Wake Up Everybody and a greatest hits compilation released in 1976, Collector's Item, has now sold over a million copies.

 Despite the success, the Blue Notes' line-up continued to change regularly.
 In 1972, Melvin brought in Jerry Cummings to replace Lloyd Parks and Sharon Paige was added to the line-up at that time, providing solo performances on several recordings.
 While at the top of their success in 1976, Pendergrass quit after an argument over the money he earned.
-A year earlier, he had gained billing recognition by having the act renamed to "Harold Melvin & the Blue Notes featuring Theodore Pendergrass", starting from the Wake Up Everybody album.
+A year earlier, he had gained billing recognition by having the act renamed to "Harold Melvin & the Blue Notes featuring Theodore Pendergrass", starting from the To be True album.
 Pendergrass went on to a successful solo career, with four consecutive million-selling albums with Philadelphia International between 1977 and 1981.
 His career was almost ended by a paralyzing 1982 car accident.
 He made a triumphant comeback in 1984, signing with Asylum/Elektra Records, and recording the hit LP Love Language and then the platinum-selling Joy LP, released in 1988, which featured the Grammy-nominated title song, an R&B number 1; his comeback was cemented by an appearance at the Live Aid concert in 1985.